PC Desktop Recommendations

 Ordering.
 When you're ready to order, please contact ECN.
 We'll confirm the order details and ask you to provide the Purdue account number to be charged (working as needed with your business office).
 ECN will also handle placing the order.

 You may consider the info above to be ECN's official quotation for a standard new desktop PC, but please note that pricing and specifications are subject to change.
 If the actual cost varies by more than a few dollars or if hardware specs have changed significantly, ECN will alert you and await your approval before proceeding with your order.

-For workgroups who employ software which requires a computer with a high-performance architecture, ECN recommends purchasing a model from Dell's Precision Workstation line.
+For workgroups who employ software which requires a computer with a high-performance architecture, ECN recommends purchasing a model from Dell's Precision, or HP's Z Workstation series.
 Pricing starts at about $1200.
 If you need the fastest-available processors and/or more than 8.0 GB RAM, expect costs to escalate quickly.
 (See our Dell Model Benchmarks page for an approximate comparison of potential system performance.)

 Please contact ECN to discuss your specific needs.

 Undesirable models or other brands